cgrymala/post-content-shortcodes/readme.txt

 * image_width => 0 - The width, in pixels, to which the featured image should be sized
 * image_height => 0 - The height, in pixels, to which the featured image should be sized
 * show_title => false - Whether or not to show the post title at the top of the content.
 By default, the title is wrapped in `<h2>` tags, but you can use the `post-content-shortcodes-title` filter to modify the title output.
+* link_image => false (set this to true/1 if you would like to wrap the featured image in a link to the post) - Added in 0.6
+* view_template => null (if you are using the [Views](https://wp-types.com/) plugin, you can set the ID of an existing Content Template to be used in-place of the default list item output) - Added in 0.6
+* shortcodes => false - By default, this plugin strips shortcodes out of the post content/excerpt.
+If you would like to attempt to process/render shortcodes in the content, set this flag to true.

 **Post List**